 The composition of the Board will see an orderly transition and refresh over coming years, given HCF's constitutional director tenure requirements.
-Board succession planning has been a key priority - we are well ahead of the curve to ensure we maintain the high standard of complementary director skills, experience and values on the Board.
+Board succession planning has been and will be a key priority - we are well ahead of the curve to ensure we maintain the high standard of complementary director skills, experience and values on the Board.